jabuwu/dshipchina-mock/README.md

 - Match dshipchina response headers.
 - Check proper status code for a few error responses (search for TODO in code).
 - Allow creating an order in the admin panel.
+- Refund if waybill was cancelled?
+- Add ability to edit weight and volume in admin panel.